Swiss Plateau: Transportation

 Because of the comparatively easy topography and the dense population, the transport network is highly developed.
-The most important transversal, so to speak the backbone of the Swiss Plateau, is the A1 motorway that connects all the big cities going from Geneva over Lausanne, Bern, Zurich and Winterthur to St. Gallen.
+The most important transversal, so to speak the backbone of the Swiss Plateau, is the A1 motorway that connects all the big cities going from Geneva over Lausanne, Bern, Zürich and Winterthur to St. Gallen.

 The A2, the Swiss north-south axis, crosses the plateau from Olten to Luzern.

 The railway network is very dense.
 All major cities are connected, and between Olten and Lausanne, there are two main lines: One passing over Bern and Fribourg, the other passing over the edge of the Jura with Solothurn, Biel, Neuchâtel and Yverdon-les-Bains.
-The train ride from Zurich to Bern takes one hour; crossing the entire Swiss Plateau from St. Gallen to Geneva takes four hours.
+The train ride from Zürich to Bern takes one hour; crossing the entire Swiss Plateau from St. Gallen to Geneva takes four hours.

-The two most important Swiss airports are situated on the plateau, Zurich Airport and Geneva Cointrin Airport.
-The de jure capital of Switzerland, Bern, has only a small airport, Bern Belpmoos Airport.
+The two most important Swiss airports are situated on the plateau, Zurich Airport and Geneva Airport.
+The de facto capital of Switzerland, Bern, has only a small airport, Bern Belpmoos Airport.

 Härkingen respectively Niederbipp and Zürich are scheduled as one of the eight hubs of the proposed Cargo Sous Terrain, an underground cargo transport system those first phase of about 70 km is planned by the early 2030s.

 Tourism

 Compared to the Swiss Alps, the plateau, and especially the rural plateau, is less geared towards tourism.
 It serves as a transit region.
-Visitors mainly come to see the major towns and cities with their historical sights and attractions, especially the Old Towns of Bern and Lucerne, but also Zurich, St. Gallen, Fribourg, Geneva and Lausanne.
+Visitors mainly come to see the major towns and cities with their historical sights and attractions, especially the Old Towns of Bern and Lucerne, but also Zürich, Biel/Bienne, St. Gallen, Fribourg, Geneva and Lausanne.
 An important natural touristic attraction is the Rhine Fall near Schaffhausen.
 The lakes also attract tourists, and then there are several spa towns, Baden, Schinznach-Bad, Yverdon-les-Bains and Zurzach, thanks to their hydrothermal vents.

-Zurich Wilderness Park is the largest mixed deciduous and coniferous forest in the plateau, and includes the Sihl forest and Langenberg, the oldest Swiss wildlife park.
+Zürich Wilderness Park is the largest mixed deciduous and coniferous forest in the plateau, and includes the Sihl forest and Langenberg, the oldest Swiss wildlife park.
 The park covers approximately 12 km2.